mmantle-hud/starting-assignment2/README.md

 # Assignment 2
 ```
 - Push your changes to the Github repo and make sure this also works.
-- Any problem ask for help ASAP so you can move on with Assignment 2.
+- If you have any problems ask for help ASAP so you can move on with Assignment 2.